Showing posts with label P.D. Ouspensky. Show all posts

 The logical fallacy of the Argument from Authority.

 The argument from authority is “[a] formal fallacy in which it is argued that because a perceived authority figure (or figures) believes a proposition (relevant to their authority) to be true, that proposition must therefore be true.
 This is also known as an appeal to authority.
 This fallacy occurs when person Y claims that person X is experienced in the topic at hand.
 Therefore, whatever person X believes is the truth.
-Alternatively, this can also occur if person Y claims themselves to be the authority, therefore whatever person Y believes is true.
-This fallacy is a special case of the genetic fallacy as the source is being used to justify the acceptance of a conclusion.”
+Alternatively, this can also occur if person Y claims to be the authority, therefore whatever person Y believes is true.
+This fallacy is a special case of the generic fallacy where the source is used to justify the acceptance of a conclusion.”

 Who stands in the position of X at the top of the enterprise of the Western Enneagram as the person of authority?
-When describing the origins of this Enneagram, we only find oblique references to Gurdjieff.
-The main candidates for an authorized source swing between the truly secret teaching of Gurdjieff or his followers, to Arica founder Oscar Ichazo and his student Naranjo with some far more dubious stops in the Sarmoung or Naqshbandi brotherhood, or (this one is close to my heart) in the work of a 17th century Jesuit polymath, Athanasius Kircher.
-I argue that all these stories are fishy--to use a technical term.
+When describing the origins of the Enneagram, we find oblique references to Gurdjieff.
+The main candidates for any authorized source swing between the truly secret teaching of Gurdjieff or his followers, to Arica founder Oscar Ichazo and his student Naranjo, with some dubious stops in the Sarmoung or Naqshbandi brotherhood, or (this one is close to my heart) in the work of a 17th-century Jesuit polymath, Athanasius Kircher.

-This conversation about spiritual life is crippled by lame arguments.
+I argue that all these stories are fishyto use a technical term.
+Most conversations about spiritual life are crippled by weak arguments.
 The impulse to expand the world beyond what we can perceive and verify is not the exclusive property of Gurdjieff's metaphysical construct.
 The awake person knows something that you do not know, something your present condition blinds you from seeing, but something that can alter your present condition by correct analysis.
-I argue that this argument from authority is consistent throughout all revealed religion: for example the dogmatic pronouncement that the Pope can, by virtue of his authority alone, utter statements that are “infallibly true” despite any factual evidence.
+I argue that this argument from authority is consistent across all revealed religions: for example, the dogmatic claim that the Pope, by virtue of his authority alone, can issue statements that are “infallibly true” despite any factual evidence.
 I will also point to the passion for miracles, physical occurrences that stand outside the normal laws of cause and effect.
 I use the word “passion'' purposefully because even if we can’t personally witness these extraordinary events, we “believe” them, assuring ourselves in the benevolence of the unseen world, guiding us when we lack clarity, and for the purposes of this argument, providing authority as we grapple with the unknown.

-The proponents of what I call the Western Enneagram Teaching as a tool for self-observation point to the appearance of the nine-pointed mandala in Gurdjieff’s teaching plus a few other references, found mostly in the works of Ouspensky and Bennett.
-But in Gurdjieff the Enneagram outlines the steps for the movements or sacred dancing combined with a rather complex set of laws of three and octaves--certainly nothing that points to 27 categories of personality fixations, virtues or holy work.
+The proponents of what I call the Western Enneagram Teaching as a tool for self-observation point to the appearance of the nine-pointed mandala in Gurdjieff’s teaching, plus a few other references, found mostly in the works of Ouspensky and Bennett.
+But in Gurdjieff, the Enneagram outlines the steps for the movements, or sacred dancing, combined with a rather complex set of laws of three and octaves—certainly nothing that points to 27 categories of personality fixations, virtues, or holy work.

 You don’t believe me?
-Then why are we still having this argument about the correct, or authorized source?
+Then why are we still having this argument about the correct or authorized source?
 Q.E.D.

 Debunking some myths around “Mr. Gurdjieff” and “The Work.”

 We know that some mental processes work below the surface.
-They are unconscious; if they remain hidden, they wield enormous influence and we remain in their thrall.
+They are unconscious; if they remain hidden, they wield enormous influence, and we remain in their thrall.
 But a simple dream about having a heart attack is no predictor.
 Casual or surface exploration serves little purpose other than to induce fear.
 When a friend told me about having a dream like this, I asked if he’d seen a cardiologist.
-But I also knew that I suspended my judgment many times when it would have been better to allow my actually well-trained critical facility to maintain the upper hand.
+But I also knew that I suspended my judgment many times when it would have been better to allow my actually well-trained critical faculty to maintain the upper hand.

-I do not however want to throw out the whole barrel as if it were filled with rotten fish that stinks to high heaven.
-I remembered the words of Pyotr Demianovich Ouspenskii whom Gurdjieff thought was a convivial partner to share a glass of vodka with at The Stray Dog, but “a weak man”.
+I do not, however, want to throw out the whole barrel as if it were filled with rotten fish that stinks to high heaven.
+I remembered the words of Pyotr Demianovich Ouspenskii, whom Gurdjieff thought was a convivial partner to share a glass of vodka with at The Stray Dog, but “a weak man”.
 If Self-Remembering can get us here, even for an instant, it was worth all the effort.

 “…that you can know consciousness only in yourself.
 Observe that I say you can know, for you can know it only when you have it.”